seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Steven,

-    Imagine your consultants spending 83% less time on administrative tasks and 47% more time on billable client work.
-For professional services firms like Stambaugh Ness, this transformation is entirely possible.

-    Professional services firms specializing in AEC industries face unique challenges when scaling: disjointed operations, data silos between service lines, and inefficient workflows.
-Generic software simply wasn't designed for the unique demands of high-touch consulting.
+    Professional services firms in AEC often face challenges scaling operations and integrating data across service lines.
+Generic software rarely fits these needs.

-    I develop custom solutions that address these specific challenges.
-For Veritas Health Systems, I created accounting and forecasting tools that streamlined complex workflows, reducing reporting time by 76%.
-For Compliance Associates, tailored software saved precisely 32.5 hours of administrative work weekly.
+    I develop custom solutions for these challenges.
+For Veritas Health Systems, I created tools that reduced reporting time by 76%.
+For Compliance Associates, tailored software saved 32.5 hours of administrative work weekly.

-    Here's what becomes possible for Stambaugh Ness with strategic automation:
-    • Client onboarding time reduced from 3.2 hours to 38 minutes
+    Stambaugh Ness could benefit from:
+    • Faster client onboarding
-    • Cross-service reporting automated, saving 12.7 hours per week
+    • Automated cross-service reporting
-    • Consultant utilization improved by 19.4% through workflow optimization
+    • Improved consultant utilization

-    You might wonder about implementation timeline or whether your existing systems can integrate seamlessly—both concerns we can address in a free, 20-minute strategy call.
+    If you have questions about integration or timelines, we can discuss them in a free, 20-minute strategy call.
+I'll share a few automation ideas specific to your firm.

-    Discover 3 high-impact automation opportunities specific to Stambaugh Ness.
-Reply to this email or text me at 530-638-3238 to schedule.
+    Reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!